rambasnet/SoftwareSecurity/README.md

 - Clone/download this repository
 - Compile and run C programs found in demo-programs folder
-- Using a terminal cd into the repo folder and run `jupyter notebook`
+- Using a terminal cd into the repository folder and run `jupyter notebook`

 ```bash
 jupyter notebook
 ```
 - open the link shown in a browser if it's not opened on its own
-- Open 00-Introduction.ipynb chapter and access all the notebooks
+- Open 00-Introduction.ipynb chapter that provides table of contents with link to all the notebooks